Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ## 8. SUPPORT AND MAINTENANCE

-Support, integration, customization, improvements, or feature development require separate consulting agreements or Statements of Work (SOWs).
+Support, integration, customization, improvements, or feature development require separate Statements of Work (SOWs) for enterprise licensees.

 Unless explicitly set out in a separate written agreement:
 - Support is NOT included in this License.